 How to deep fry without a deep fryer:

 - Set up a deep frying station.
 You’ll need a cast iron pot, thermometer, tongs, and metal strainer.
-You’ll also need a cooling rack and sheet pan to transfer cooked items and for draining the excess oil.
+You’ll also need a wire rack and sheet pan to transfer cooked items and for draining the excess oil.

 - Batter the food items.
 Dredge food items in batter.
 Depending on the recipe, the batter will be wet or dry or a combination of both.